-Taiton (MY160)
+Taiton (MY155)

-Resource diamond drilling continued throughout the first half of 2011, in order to upgrade resources within the Taiton sectior of the Tai Parit Fault structure to measured and indicated categories.
+Resource diamond drilling continued throughout the first nine months of 2011, in order to upgrade resources within the Taiton sectior of the Tai Parit Fault structure to measured and indicated categories.
 A parallel programme of exploration mapping and drilling also investigated a range of other targets within Taiton sector.
+During the third quarter, 872.7meters of drilling in 9 holes and 564 meters of trenching in 12 trenches was completed and confirmed that significant surface gold grades are associated with mineralized intrusives and that these constitute viable resource targets.
+Geological modeling & resource estimation is in progress and planned for release during the first quarter of 2012.